gnss-sdr/geniuss-place/_docs/04-control-plane.md

 ---
 {% include toc %}

-The Control Plane is in charge of creating a flow graph according to the configuration and then managing the modules.
+The Control Plane is in charge of creating a flow graph according to the configuration and then managing the processing blocks.
+It consists of four main components:

+* A **configuration mechanism**, flexible enough to allow for an indeterminate number of algorithms, implementations, associated parameters and use cases;
+* A **GNSS block factory** encapsulating the complexity involved in the creation of processing blocks and referring to the newly created object through a common interface, thus allowing the addition of new blocks without changing a single line of code of the _client_ software that makes use of it;
+* A **GNSS flow graph** managing the creation of the processing blocks according to the configuration and connecting them together in a process network implementing the software receiver; and
+* A **Control Thread** managing the whole thing.

+Hereafter, we describe how those components are implemented in GNSS-SDR.

+## The configuration mechanism

 Configuration allows users to define in an easy way their own custom receiver by specifying the flow graph (type of signal source, number of channels, algorithms to be used for each channel and each module, strategies for satellite selection, type of output format, etc.).
 Since it is difficult to foresee what future module implementations will be needed in terms of configuration, we used a very simple approach that can be extended without a major impact in the code.
-This can be achieved by simply mapping the names of the variables in the modules with the names of the parameters in the configuration.
+This can be achieved by simply mapping the names of the variables in the processing blocks with the names of the parameters in the configuration.

-## The configuration mechanism
 Properties are passed around within the program using the [```ConfigurationInterface```](https://github.com/gnss-sdr/gnss-sdr/blob/master/src/core/interfaces/configuration_interface.h){:target="_blank"} class.
 There are two implementations of this interface: [```FileConfiguration```](https://github.com/gnss-sdr/gnss-sdr/blob/master/src/core/receiver/file_configuration.h){:target="_blank"} and [```InMemoryConfiguration```](https://github.com/gnss-sdr/gnss-sdr/blob/master/src/core/receiver/in_memory_configuration.h){:target="_blank"}.
 A [```FileConfiguration```](https://github.com/gnss-sdr/gnss-sdr/blob/master/src/core/receiver/file_configuration.h){:target="_blank"} object reads the properties (pairs of property name and value) from a file and stores